manips-sai-org/sai2-primitives/README.md

 The robot controller then takes a list of tasks and implements a hierarchical controller using all the tasks to compute the robot control torques

 ## Dependencies
-sai2-primitives depends on sai2-model, Eigen3 and Ruckig.
+sai-primitives depends on sai-model, Eigen3 and Ruckig.

-The examples depend on additional libraries : sai2-simulation, sai2-graphics, sai2-common.
+The examples depend on additional libraries : sai-simulation, sai-graphics, sai-common.

 ## Build instructions
 First build ruckig: